msp1974/homeassistant-jlrincontrol/README.md

 ## Health Status Update

 This integration has the ability to perform a scheduled health status update request from your vehicle.
 By default this is disabled.
-Setting the interval and your pin in the config options will enable this.
+Setting the interval in the config options will enable this.

 I do not know the impact on either vehicle battery or JLRs view on running this often, so please use at your own risk.
 I would certainly not set it to too low an interval.
 Recommended 120 mins.